Flag Hardy space theory on Heisenberg groups and applications: Applications of the main theorem

-\begin{remark} It is worth noting that the Phong--Stein singular integral operator is a prototypical flag singular integral: the kernel is not homogeneous, but a product of homogeneous factors.
-The last two proofs extend to cover more general flag singular operators, and show that these map $\flagHardy(\Hn)$ to $L^1(\Hn)$.
-The fact that flag singular integral operators form an algebra, proved by Nagel, Ricci, Stein and Wainger \cite{NRSW1, NRSW2}, then implies that flag singular operators map $\flagHardy(\Hn)$ to itself, by an argument like that of the proof of Corollary \ref{cor:simple-singular-integrals-bounded}. \end{remark}
+\begin{proof} A slight modification of the proof of Theorem \ref{thm:singular-integrals-bounded-on-atoms} (see the remark following the proof of this theorem) shows that general flag singular operators map $\flagHardy(\Hn)$ to $\Leb^1(\Hn)$.
+The fact that flag singular integral operators form an algebra then implies that general flag singular operators map $\flagHardy(\Hn)$ to itself, by an argument like that of the proof of Corollary \ref{cor:simple-singular-integrals-bounded}, and proves Theorem D. \end{proof}

-\subsection{Sharp endpoint boundedness of Marcinkiewicz multipliers $m(\HLap,i\oper{T})$}
+\subsection{Sharp endpoint boundedness of Marcinkiewicz multipliers}